Xinglab/IRIS-long/README.md

 1. **Data combining (Optional)**: If you want to compare the quantification result from multiple (ESPRESSO) runs, this step needs to be performed firstly.
 Since one novel transcript identified by ESPRESSO tool might be assigned for different transcript IDs in different runs, we need to collapse those IDs into a single ID, and then combine transcript abudance matrixes and gtf files from different runs into a single abundance matrix and a single gtf file.
 2. **Data processing**: Based on the transcript raw abundance matrix, we could normalize it (either by sam files or abundance matrix itself) into a abundance matrix with CPM (count per million) as unit.
 Then this step also generates transcript proportion matrix as well as some other files that are necessary for the following steps.
-3. **Data visualization and analysis**: This step is required to be run before "CAR-T target prediction" / "TCR target prediction" step.
-And most importantly, it will generate a `Template_to_generate_figures.sh` file, which could generate expected figures when interested gene and transcript are specified.
-4. **Differential test**: This step is to perform differential tests between tumor samples and normal tissue samples.
+3. **Differential test**: This step is to perform differential tests between tumor samples and normal tissue samples.
 This step consists of two test (based on transcript level): differential expression test (two-sided wilcoxon-ranksum test) and prevalence test (fisher-exact test).
-5. **Transcript Translation**: This step is to translate all identified transcripts into potential protein products.
+4. **Transcript Translation**: This step is to translate all identified transcripts into potential protein products.
 During this step, all transcripts annotated as "protein-coding" and with "basic" tag (from GENCODE annotation) would be translated using their annotated Open Reading Frame (ORF); then, all the transcripts that are not considered as the target of Nonsense-Mediated Decay (NMD) would be translated using their longest ORF.
-6. **CAR-T target prediction**: During this step, we would predict the topology of proteins first to decide whether it can be presented at cell surface, by using both TMHMM tool and a customized inference medthod by borrowing information from UniProt annotation.
+5. **CAR-T target prediction**: During this step, we would predict the topology of proteins first to decide whether it can be presented at cell surface, by using both TMHMM tool and a customized inference medthod by borrowing information from UniProt annotation.
 Then we would combine predicted cell-surface proteins result with previous differential transcripts result, and adopt a tumor-specificty scanning strategy to prioritize final targets for CAR-T therapy.
-7. **TCR target prediction**: During this step, we would perform HLA-typing for given samples first.
+6. **TCR target prediction**: During this step, we would perform HLA-typing for given samples first.
 Then we would predict the peptides bound by sample-specific HLA complex.
 Finally, we adopt a tumor-specificty scanning strategy to prioritize final targets for TCR therapy.
+7. **Example visualization**: This step will generate a `Template_to_generate_figures.sh` file, which could generate expected figures when interested gene and transcript are specified.

 ## Dependencies